Trump's legal team breathes a sigh, takes a victory lap

 Mueller never acted to subpoena Trump.
 The special counsel did not conclude that Trump's campaign colluded with Russians.
 With an eye on following a Justice Department legal opinion that prohibits indicting a sitting president, Mueller did not rule on whether Trump obstructed justice.
 Attorney General William Barr and Deputy Attorney General Rod Rosenstein declared that Trump did not.

+"We're very, very happy.
+I mean, it's a clear victory.
+I think any lawyer would say when you get a declination, you just won," Giuliani told Fox News after the report came out.

-Buell said it hard to know how much credit belonged to Trump's lawyers.
+Buell said it is hard to know how much credit belonged to Trump's lawyers.

 "I think that's where the real lawyering in a situation like this goes on, is the client management piece," he said.
 "Trump doesn't like to be managed, clearly ... but the Mueller report won't tell you what went on with the president's private lawyers and the president."